hanscees/nextcloud-aio-remote-reverse-proxy/README.md

 # nextcloud-aio-remote-reverse-proxy
-nextcloud aio configuration fwith a remote reverse proxy
+nextcloud aio configuration with a remote reverse proxy